Our Giving Guidelines

 Although arts and culture and civic initiatives are not our primary areas of focus, Baptist does recognize that our communities have a wealth of needs beyond health care.
 As such, we will make a limited number of grants in these areas.

 We target our support to specific projects or programs that add value to the scope of services offered by an organization.
 Our grants are seldom used to support operating costs or capital campaigns.
-Preference is also given to organizations that have a broad base of funders and Baptist employee involvement.
+Preference is also given to organizations that have a broad base of funders.

 BMHCC does not fund:

 - Organizations which do not have 501(c)(3) tax-exempt status.